MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/email-templates-and-placeholders.md

 ## Upload your email HTML

-After you have created and tested the HTML for your message body, it must be uploaded to Commerce headquarters.
+After you have created and tested the HTML for your message body, it needs to be uploaded to Commerce headquarters.
 Currently, email HTML cannot be exported, so you must maintain the master copy of your HTML outside of headquarters.

 To upload a new or edited email template HTML, follow these steps.